Ruth Tongue: Controversy

 Contemporary response to Tongue's work in folklore was mixed to positive.
 Some reviewers found her sources vague and the dates of collection confusing, but Tongue responded that most of her notes had been lost to a house fire.

 Tongue is remembered as a "problematic figure" and the authenticity of her folklore collections has been called into question.
 Her collecting methods included recalling stories from her earliest childhood and rewriting stories from memory alone.
-Modern critics have voiced doubts about the unique creatures and distinctive style found only in Tongue's work, and have raised the possibility that she fabricated stories and borrowed material from other books.
+Modern critics have voiced doubts about the unique creatures and distinctive style found only in Tongue's work, and have raised the possibility that she fabricated stories and borrowed material from other folklore collections or fantasy books.
+In some cases a careful study of collected folk accounts suggests how Tongue might have invented sources.
+This is true for instance of her work on the Asrai.
+J. B. Smith, one of Tongue's harshest critics, has, meanwhile, pointed to her use of other sources in a devil legend.
+Here is the background to Roud and Simpson's comment that Tongue should be seen as a "storyteller reworking fragments of tradition, not as a reliable collector".